 I am clearly not against getting advice from experts – and I am not talking about them.
 I am talking about the negative talkers and thinkers who try to offer their advice based on what they’ve heard or seen and not from their actual experiences.
 Some who have experienced running a VA business and failed may even advice you against starting your own because they haven’t gotten over their hurts and frustrations.

 The sad thing about these crowds is they may even come from your own circle of friends, family, or even those you consider to be mentors!
-Despite the heartbreak you may go through when you realize these special people are not as passionate about your VA business as you are, you need to gather your courage, find people who can support your venture – financially, emotionally, mentally, or by offering their skills.
+Despite the heartbreak you may go through when you realize these special people are not as passionate about your VA business as you are, you need to gather your courage and find people who can support your venture – financially, emotionally, mentally, or by offering their skills.

 Sit down and plan how you’re going to fund your business.

 You can start your VA business working alone.
 All you need is a secure computer, your own Internet connection, a backup storage and some security software, a website, your social media accounts, a desk (dedicated for your work only – not the kitchen table), and the knowledge and skills that you will offer your first clients.

 If you do not already have the above initial requirements, then you definitely need to plan how you’re going to raise funds to get them.
 If you have a day job, then it is time to save up.
 But that means you won’t quit that job for the meantime.
 You could loan from friends or family members.
 You could loan from the bank – but I wouldn’t advice you going through this process unless you’re starting big!
 Even then, avoid this option if you can.

 Also remember that it may take a while to get a few clients.
 When you finally get some, you don’t usually get paid upfront.
 You usually need to complete a project in order to get paid; of course, there are exceptions if you already have structures in place.